Table of Contents

 PEA naturally maintains and regulates neuronal activity.
 Preventing over- or under-stimulation.
 When working as designed, PEA and other trace amines prevent metabolic dysfunction and neurological disorders.

 As a neurotransmitter, PEA acts like, and looks similar to amphetamines.
-And produces effects normally associated with taking a stimulant.
+And produces effects normally associated with taking a stimulant (like the drug amphetamine Adderall).
 But unlike amphetamines, and because PEA is endogenous to the brain, side effects and tolerance are avoided.

 PEA works in an area of the brain associated with emotions.
 Resulting in feelings of pleasure, more drive and impulse control, heightened creativity, and better sensory perception.